parashift-software/loggy/README.md

 Docker is the supported way to run Loggy.

-1. Build the Docker image
+1. Build the Docker image from the root directory
 ```bash
 ./build.sh
 ```